VOL. XXII

 evening's activities

-The rest of the time was spent listening to a unique program. play, "Romeo and Juliet" In modern version, was presented by Elder Craik and Ernest Reed.
+The rest of the time was spent listening to a unique program.
+A play, "Romeo and Juliet" In modern version, was presented by Elder Craik and Ernest Reed.
 M. C's basso profundo, Keith Pierce, thrilled ev-eryone with his "Old Man River" The Flory twins Vera and Vena contributed a piano-violin duet to as already enjoyable evening.

 Last was the serving of refresh-ments accompanied by some group singing of rounds and such under the direction or Elizabeth Mohler Maurine Anderson and her helper found some good of apple cider to dole out to the hungry mob and their hungrier supervisors, Mr. and Mrs. R, E, Mohler.
 Don Payden, and Miss Ida Shookley.